t-martin/qmulti/README.md

 # qmulti
 ## About
-qmulti.q is a simple q script to allow multi-line code to be entered into a sntandard kdb+ console
+qmulti.q is a simple q script to allow multi-line code to be entered into a standard kdb+ console

 ## Usage
 Load the script using `\l`